ibexa/documentation-user/docs/image_management/edit_images.md

 # Edit images

+!!! note
+    Some options may not be available depending on your configuration and permissions.

 When you browse the [Media library](content_model.md#content-and-media), or create or edit a Content Item that contains an *Image* or *Image asset* Field, you can perform basic image editing functions by using the Image Editor.